LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **Grendel's Mother and Tolkien's Women**, by **Jane Chance** ([@janegalv](https://twitter.com/janegalv))

+The speaker was humorous and kind with the audience, taking into account she delivered the talk without any kind of visual support very early on Friday morning.
+As the recognized expert in the field that she is, Jane spoke clearly and concisely about the role of Grendel's Mother in Beowulf.
+After that, she managed to link the topic with the attitude of Tolkien about women in his professional academical experience.
+The talk was interesting but I could not connect some dots on the spot, hopefully I will with the proceedings.

 **Pauline Diana Baynes - An artists inspiration**, by **Jay Johnstone** ([@jaystolkien](https://twitter.com/jaystolkien))

 **Artists in Middle- earth: illustrating The Lord of the Rings**, by **Marie Bretagnolle** ([@MarieBreta](https://twitter.com/MarieBreta))